Estimates

 Answer formats

-The shapes of input Wave understands — measurements, ranges, approximations, math, and 'I don't know.'
-Reference for everything you can type or say in chat.
+The shapes of input Wave understands: choice chips, measurements, ranges, approximations, math in the quantity and price fields, and 'I don't know.'

 Wave is forgiving about how you answer.
 Talk to it the way you'd talk to a senior tech.
 This page is a reference for the shapes of input Wave handles.